DavidMellul/Scrapify/README.md

 A python library that allows dead easy web scraping with 3 lines of code.

+Just copy-paste Scrapify.py with the required dependencies to start using it in your project <3

 ## How it works

 Scrapify relies on lxml and Requests to crawl web pages and return a JSON representation of what is demanded.